Understanding the process of divorce and the long-term impact of decisions made during your case is…

-A divorce may be granted under Texas divorce law using either "Fault" or "No-Fault" grounds.
-Of these, the "No-Fault" grounds are the most straightforward and easiest to prove.
+A divorce may be granted in Virginia divorce law using either "Fault" or "No-Fault" grounds.

 In Virginia, judges are taking on the role of a mediator.
 Unfortunately, they aren't necessarily following the standards of ethical mediation and are often misleading divorcing couples.